Sep. 2017 - Oct. 2017 | Austin

 Our team had a very intense collaboration and during the design stage, we all tried to help out the mockups.
-However, we realized it was hard to organized and collaborated because of the separated Sketch files.
-The feedback we got from the 1st round of high-fidelity prototype also reminded us to reframe our app visual design with the HRC representing red color and reorganized the whole flow to make sure better user experience.
+However, it was hard to organize and collaborate because of the separated Sketch files.
+The feedback we got from the 1st round of high-fidelity prototype also reminded us to reframe our app visual design with the HRC representing red color and reorganized the whole flow to make sure a better user experience.

 From this project, I especially learned how to follow the process and ideate the possible solutions from other people's research results.
 To design an experience our users need, we must work closely with the research team and frequently sync with them to make sure we are all on the same page and the design could meet the targeted goal.